Class IX Math

 28. Reciprocals of positive integers as exponents:

-If q be any positive integer other than 1, and x and y be rational numbers such thatxq = y then y1/q = x.
-We write y1/q as and read it as qth root of y. is called a radical and q is called the index of the radical.
+If q be any positive integer other than 1, and x and y be rational numbers such thatx

 29. Positive rational numbers as exponents:

-If be any positive rational number (where p and q are positive integers prime to each other) andlet x be any rational number.
-We have already given a meaning to xp/q.
-This can be done very easily.
+be any positive rational number (where p and q are positive integers prime to each other) andlet x be any rational number.
+We have already given a meaning to x

-That is xp/q is the qth root of xp.
+p/q is the qth root of x

-30. If is a negative rational number, then xp/q (x ≠ 0) is equal to
+is a negative rational number, then x

 31. If x be any rational number different from zero, and a and b be any rational numbers, thenxa ÷ xb = xa–b.